MdeBoer95/syntactic_change/README.md

 (examples can be found in the folder ```analyze_embeddings_outputs_expl```)

 1. The n syntactically most changed words between two epochs.
 The output file excludes words that are shorter than MIN_LENGTH. n defaults to 50. (file: biggest_change.txt)
     The output shows the word and its nearest neighbours in the *RESULT_SPACE* in both epochs (1600 = 1600-1700, 1800=1800-1900).
-   So the list after *Word:waitz (1600)* shows the NNs of the word's representation/vector in epoch 1600, and the list after *Word:waitz (1800)* shows the NNs of the word's representation/vector in epoch 1800.
+   For example the list after *Word:waitz (1600)* (see example output)shows the NNs of the word's representation/vector in epoch 1600, and the list after
+   *Word:waitz (1800)* shows the NNs of the word's representation/vector in epoch 1800.
-2. Words the have changed semantically less than a certain threshold and syntactically more than a certain threshold.
+2. Words that have changed semantically less than a certain threshold and syntactically more than a certain threshold.
-   The threshold can be set in the code (see function *syntactic_semantic_change*). (file: syn_sem_change.txt) The output has the same format as in **1.**
+   The threshold can be set in the code (see function *syntactic_semantic_change*). (file: syn_sem_change.txt)
+   The output has the same format as in **1.**
 3. Two arbitrary words that fulfill the following criteria: (file: abr_syn_sem.txt)
      - semantic similarity > sem_threshold